-Other online livestock sales platforms in New Zealand all use the traditional sequential auction model, whereby each lot is sold one at a time, one after the other.
-Our system uses the "Helmsman" style of auction.
-This means that all the lots on the sale are open for bidding at the same time, which is helpful for both buyers and sellers, and particularly when conducted online.
-We also keep the bidding open over a period of several days, rather than the minute or so per lot of a conventional auction.
+Other online livestock sales platforms in New Zealand use the traditional sequential auction model, whereby each lot is sold one at a time, one after the other.
+Yourbid uses the "Helmsman" style of auction.
+This means that all the lots on the sale are open for bidding at the same time, which is helpful for both buyers and sellers, particularly when conducted online.
+Bidding is also kept open over a period of several days, rather than the minute or so per lot of a conventional auction.

-A key difference of our platform compared to any other we have seen is the bidding screen which shows the current prices of all lots simultaneously.
+A key difference of this platform compared to any other the developers have seen is the bidding screen which shows the current prices of all lots simultaneously.
 Reserve prices are shown in red for a start, this changes to blue once the first bid is received, and the buyer number of the current leading bidder is displayed.
 New bids are highlighted in orange for a minute.
-Buyers who are logged in on their own device see the lots they lead the bidding on highlighted in green.
+Buyers who are logged in on their own device see the lots they hold highlighted in green.
 This gives an instant overview of the auction so anyone can see on which lots the activity and interest is, making it easy to establish their relative market values.

 All online models have some level of time delay between when events happen on-site and when they are seen by remote buyers.
 For a traditional sequential auction a delay of 15-20 seconds can be very significant, when each animal might only be in the ring for 90 seconds or so.
 By keeping the entire auction open for a longer period of time this problem is mitigated significantly.
-It also means the sale will not be affected significantly by any termporary technological glitches.
+It also means sales will not be affected significantly by any temporary technological glitches.

-Selecting bulls and rams to use is a major decision for sheep and beef farmers, and one which will have significant impacts on their operations for years to come.
-Farmers need time to gather and process information to make these decisions.
+Selecting seedstock is a major decision for sheep and beef farmers, and one which will have ramifications on their operations for years to come.
+People need time to gather and process information to make decisions.
 This is even more important when buying remotely, when information gathering is more difficult and takes time – meaning remote buyers are significantly disadvantaged at an online sequential auction.
-Our system gives buyers this extra time, and by integrating the bidding on our own website alongside the online catalogue, videos of each lot and a live commentary we have made the information more readily available to the buyers.
-Rather than turning up on a given day and viewing all the animals in that tight time-frame, buyers can go through the catalogue, view the videos, and bid at their leisure from home over the period of several days the sale is open.
+The Yourbid system gives buyers this extra time, and by integrating the bidding on the website alongside the online catalogue, videos of each lot and a live commentary, this information is readily available to buyers.
+Rather than turning up on a given day and viewing all the animals in that tight time-frame, buyers can go through the catalogue, view the videos, makes selections, and bid at their leisure from home over the period of several days the sale is open.

 Integration of on-farm and on-line bids is crucial to the success of a platform like this.
-Our system worked by having a large TV on-farm displaying the bidding screen.
+This system works by having large TVs on-farm displaying the bidding screen.
 Buyers on-site can bid through their smart phones, and those bids are displayed in real time.
-Some buyers will still prefer to attend on-farm and bid using pieces of paper as per a traditional Helmsman sale – they write their buyer number, their lot number, and the bid price on a piece of paper an hand it in – we are able to enter this directly into the online system so it shows up on-screen in real-time as well.
+Some buyers will still prefer to attend on-farm and bid using pieces of paper as per a traditional Helmsman sale – they write their buyer number, their lot number, and the bid price on a piece of paper and hand it in – they are able to enter this directly into the online system so it shows up on-screen in real-time as well.

-By providing a live-chat on the platform, we allowed potential buyers to ask us questions, request another closer view or more information about a particular lot, and even send us jokes and one-liners.
-We produced our online videos and the livestreamed commentary through Facebook Live.
-All this made for a much more engaging and entertaining environment for the buyers, compared to what we feel are the sterile and austere atmosphere of some of the established online platforms.
+By providing a live-chat on the platform, potential buyers are able to ask questions, request another closer view or more information about a particular lot, and even send through jokes and one-liners.
+Online videos and the livestreamed commentary are produced through Facebook Live.
+All this makes for a much more engaging and entertaining environment for the buyers, compared to what many feel are the sterile and austere atmospheres of some of the other established online platforms.